$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: Nonlinear PCA

 \subsection{Reconstruction loss in latent space and relationship to blind deconvolution}

-When performing the reconstruction in latent space, we need to add something that maintains the orthogonality of $\mat{W}$.
-If we multiply both sides of the difference in Eq. \ref{eq:npca-loss-main} by $[\mathbf{W} ]_{sg}$ and include a symmetric orthogonal regulariser, we obtain
+When performing the reconstruction in latent space, we need to add something that maintains the orthogonality of $\bW$.
+If we multiply both sides of the difference in Eq. \ref{eq:npca-loss-main} by $[\mW ]_{sg}$ and include a symmetric orthonormality regularizer, we obtain